Dryer ball: Disputed efficacy

 The efficacy of plastic dryer balls was disputed by Popular Mechanics who, in 2009, published experiment results in which staff were unable to find any beneficial effects.

 Purported benefits

 Eco-friendly

 Dryer balls are touted to be environmentally friendly for varying reasons versus conventional fabric softeners.
 Conventional softeners primarily function chemically, employing quaternary ammonium cation or stearic acid, which is either suspended in liquid or applied to polyester in the case of dryer sheets.
 Dryer balls function mechanically and are reusable, compared to dryer sheets which are typically one-use products.
 Wool dryer balls are typically biodegradable, however can sometimes be chemically altered or bleached, reducing eco-friendliness.
 The increased drying speeds claimed by using dryer balls helps reduce energy use.

 Hypoallergenic

 Dryer balls are sometimes touted as hypoallergenic or better for those with sensitive skin as they typically do not apply artificial softening agents or fragrances to clothing.
-The Environmental Working Group says to avoid essential oils used to perfume some wool dryer balls, as some oils are known to cause skin reactions.